MaayanLab/dex-benchmark/README.md

 This folder contains L1000 data for dexamethasone, NR3C1 KD, and NR3C1 OE.
 It also has the code for retrieving these files.

 ##### NR3C1_ranks
+This folder contains all the files and data from my first task in this project.

 ##### plots
 The code and data for creating the stats page plots and the tools plot for the presentation are in this folder.